 Mike McInnes and artwork by Matt Kenyon with Foreword by Irving Welsh

 Did prehistoric humans play football?
 Did they first stand upright in order to play football?
 Ludicrous though that may sound, there is plenty of (almost) convincing evidence for this - and where there is not evidence, there is science faction!
 From the truly creative mind of a scientist and lifelong football fan, this is a subtle blend of fact and fiction that romps through the "ologies".
-Irving Welsh, who wrote the Foreword, found the concept to be bonkers - but fantastically plausible.
-We think you'll agree as you delve into the ideas put forward by an esteemed professor of the science of passeonology during his meetings in various notable pubs around Edinburgh with an erudite football fan - the author of this book ...
-Read more
+Irving Welsh, who wrote the Foreword, found the concept to be bonkers ...
+Read more (page to follow)

 Wellbeing books for children ...

 Tayley's Nest (Four Friends): Tales About Finding Comfort in Friends

 Story by David Brian Johnson and artwork by Deirdre Malcolm

 Simple tales for young children with subtle wellbeing messages.
 The Four Friends – Tayley, Popp, Gully and Donnie – live on and around a small Scottish island.
 They enjoy many wonderful experiences together, and when things are not so good, they help each other to get through.
 In this first story, Tayley the beaver is scared when a ferocious storm blows up.
 He has not experienced a storm before, but when his friend Popp joins him, they are able to ...
 Read more